 Small Orange Tree

-Height 80 cm tall (inc. the container)
+Height of Tree 50-60 cm tall (excluding the container)

 Full care instructions with every order